wpxqw/mwqt/docs/README.md

 - Registered Customers
 - Guest Customers
 - Contact Form 7 (It will be only added if Contact Form 7 plugin is active)
+- Gravity Forms (It will be only added if Gravity Forms plugin is active)

 Registered Customers and Guest Customers tabs have similar settings.